mtreanor/game615-spring2024/assignments/physics.md

 - Select "WebGL" and then click the "Switch Platform" button Remember to modify your player settings (remember to disable compression in the Publishing settings - this is described in more detail on the setup page).
 - Click the "Build" button
-- When it asks you where you want to put your build, create a folder titled "01_physics" in your "games" folder located in your main repository for the class (game615-spring2024).
+- When it asks you where you want to put your build, create a folder titled "physics" in your "games" folder located in your main repository for the class (game615-spring2024).
 Once you do this, it will take several minutes to build your game, and then you can commit and push your build.
-After five or so minutes it should be playable at: http://YOUR_GITHUB_USERNAME.github.io/game615-spring2024/games/01_physics
+After five or so minutes it should be playable at: http://YOUR_GITHUB_USERNAME.github.io/game615-spring2024/games/physics
 - If it doesn't work, you may need to take a closer look at the setup instructions.